 How does a boat loan work?

-A boat loan can be a secured personal loan that lenders design specifically finance a boat; a more general secured loan that allows you to use a boat as the guarantee, or it can be an unsecured personal loan.
-If you’re looking for a competitive rate, you may want to consider using the boat as security for the loan.
+A boat loan is a type of personal loan that you can take out to purchase a new or used boat.
+You can opt for a secured loan that allows you to use a boat as collateral against the loan, or an unsecured personal loan.
+If you’re looking for a competitive rate, consider using the boat as security for the loan, or another asset such as a car or property.

-Boats are expensive, so you will find these loans offer more substantial amounts and may give you a longer repayment term.
-Depending on the lender, there may be a balloon payment at the end of the loan term.
+Boats are expensive, so you will find that these loans offer more substantial amounts and may give you a longer repayment term.
+However, the longer your repayment term, the more interest and fees you’ll pay overall.

 Compare loans you can use to buy a boat